esbanarango/ember-model-validator/README.md

 ````

 ### Format
-Speficy a Regexp to validate with.
+Specify a Regex to validate with.
 It uses the [match()](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/String/match) method from String.

 ````js
   validations: {